DevTechMastery/selenium-python-webstore/README.md

 <details>
   <summary><b> :computer: Test Suite ★ End-to-End Process </b></summary>

-:computer: Test Case ID 30 @ End-to-End Process @ Order with Discount Coupon as Guest User \
+Test Case ID 30 @ Order with Discount Coupon as Guest User \
 Objective: Add a product to the shopping cart, apply a discount coupon, and finalize the order as a guest user, ensuring the process completes successfully.

-:computer: Test Case ID 31 @ End-to-End Process @ Order with Discount Coupon as Registered User \
+Test Case ID 31 @ Order with Discount Coupon as Registered User \
 Objective: Add a product to the shopping cart, apply a discount coupon, and finalize the order as a registered user, ensuring the process completes successfully.

-:computer: Test Case ID 32 @ End-to-End Process @ Order with Multiple Products as Guest User \
+Test Case ID 32 @ Order with Multiple Products as Guest User \
 Objective: Add multiple products to the shopping cart, finalize the order as a guest user, and confirm that the order is processed successfully.

-:computer: Test Case ID 33 @ End-to-End Process @ Order with Multiple Products as Registered User \
+Test Case ID 33 @ Order with Multiple Products as Registered User \
 Objective: Add multiple products to the shopping cart, finalize the order as a registered user, and confirm that the order is processed successfully.

-:computer: Test Case ID 34 @ End-to-End Process @ Order with Multiple Products and Discount Coupon as Guest User \
+Test Case ID 34 @ Order with Multiple Products and Discount Coupon as Guest User \
 Objective: Add multiple products to the shopping cart, apply a discount coupon, finalize the order as a guest user, and confirm that the order is processed successfully.

-:computer: Test Case ID 35 @ End-to-End Process @ Order with Multiple Products and Discount Coupon as Registered User \
+Test Case ID 35 @ Order with Multiple Products and Discount Coupon as Registered User \
 Objective: Add multiple products to the shopping cart, apply a discount coupon, finalize the order as a registered user, and confirm that the order is processed successfully.

 </details>